did-twit/did-twit/README.md

 ## CLI

-The DID Twitter Organization has created a CLI to facilitate simple generation, update, and deactivation of `did:twitter` documents.
+The DID Twitter Organization has created a CLI to facilitate simple generation, update, and deactivation of `did:twit` documents.
 The CLI may further be expanded to hook into the [Twitter API](https://developer.twitter.com/en/docs/tweets/post-and-engage/overview) for DID management and resolution.

 ## Contributing